-The documents below describe in detail the Fiscal Year 2014 Operating Budget adopted by the BART Board of Directors, including the data and assumptions used to develop the budget, as well as staff recommended budget initiatives.
+The documents below describe Operating Budgets adopted by the BART Board of Directors, including the data and assumptions used to develop the budget.

 The District's Audited Financial Reports were prepared in compliance with the requirements of GASB Statement No. 34.
 They includes the Management's Discussion and Analysis, the Statement of Net Assets, the Statement of Revenues, Expenses and Changes in Fund Net Assets, the Statement of Cash Flows and the Notes to Financial Statements.

 FY 2013 Audited Financial Report

 FY 2009 Audited Financial Report